What actually counts as “VM protection”

 Three things to be honest about when an evaluator asks:

-- Jscrambler’s hosted threat-monitoring dashboard is stronger than JSO’s current monitoring story.
-JSO can emit runtime events to Splunk, Elasticsearch, Slack, or signed webhooks through first-party adapters, but it does not currently host the full incident dashboard that runtime security suites sell.
+- Jscrambler’s hosted threat-monitoring dashboard is stronger when the buyer wants a managed security console.
+JSO now offers a dashboard intake beta for first triage and can emit runtime events to Splunk, Elasticsearch, Slack, or signed webhooks through first-party adapters.

 - Async/await isn’t supported in virtualized code.
 The marker on an async function is detected; the function is skipped with an engine warning rather than failing the build.
 If your hot security-critical code is async-heavy, today is not your day.